LeoVerto/mumbledj/README.md

 * Built-in play/pause/volume control.

 ## Installation
 **IMPORTANT NOTE:** MumbleDJ is only tested and developed for Linux systems.
-Support will not be given for non-Linux systems if problems are encountered.

 ### Requirements
 **All MumbleDJ installations must also have the following installed:**